HyVar/abs_optimizer/README.md

 a new merge state in the directory `smac-output/merge`.
 It will also output the settings of the best simulation run so far and its quality.

-Note that the `run_smac_parallel.sh` can be run also to resume a finish computation to refine and possibly find better parameters.
+Note that the `run_smac.sh` can be run also to resume a finish computation to refine and possibly find better parameters.
 Assuming that the previous `merge_states.sh` has been run, this can be done by running the following command.

 ```
-./run_smac_parallel.sh --warmup smac-output/merge
+./run_smac.sh --warmup smac-output/merge
 ```

 In case the computation of SMAC has been interrupted it can be resumed by running the following command.

 ```
-./run_smac_parallel.sh --restore
+./run_smac.sh --restore
 ```

 ### Cleaning